Sammy Davis (racing driver): Other interests

 Davis also acquired an 1897 Léon Bollée Automobiles tricar, which he named Beelzebub, and continued to use into the 1960s before selling it to the Indianapolis Speedway Museum.
 In time, his interest in veteran cars led him to co-found the Veteran Car Club of Great Britain in 1930.
 He was first vice-president of the Aston Martin Owners Club in 1935, designing the Aston Martin "wings" badge.
 After the war, he did much to promote the revival of motorsport in Britain, both as vice-president of the Vintage Sports-Car Club and as President of the new 500 Club (later the British Racing and Sports Car Club).
 He was a committee member of the BRDC.
 He also served on the Competitions Committee of the Royal Automobile Club, the governing body of motor sport in the United Kingdom.

 While in hospital after his 1931 Brooklands crash, Davis wrote Motor Racing.

-As well as his serious journalistic books about racing and racers Davis also published more lighthearted books under the Pseudonym Casque (French for helmet!).
-These were primarily a vehicle for Davis highly accomplished humorous cartoons of racing cars, drivers and their foibles, and the world of motor racing between the wars.
-His insiders view of racing the fallibity of racing drivers, the incompetence of officials and the unreliability of racing machines makes these both humorous and informative!
-The two sketchbooks include Brooklands, Le Mans, Alpine trials and the Monte Carlo Rally and TT races, His views on the (un)reliability of racing cars is further demonstrated by his choice of "Expensive Noises" as the title of his 1950 book in which exploding engines feature heavily.
+In addition to his serious journalistic works on racing and racers, Davis published lighter books under the pseudonym Casque (French for “helmet”).
+These works showcased his humorous cartoons of racing cars, drivers, and the quirks of the motor racing world between the wars.
+Drawing on his insider perspective, Davis highlighted the fallibility of drivers, the shortcomings of officials, and the unreliability of racing machines, making his books both entertaining and informative.
+His sketchbooks cover events such as Brooklands, Le Mans, Alpine Trials, the Monte Carlo Rally, and TT races.
+His focus on the (un)reliability of racing cars is further evident in his 1950 book Expensive Noises, which features numerous exploding engines.

 Davis would attend racing events, write, and paint into his 80s.